ankumar/architecture/Patterns/DataScience.md

 # Lean & Agile:

-1. We're a company, just starting out on our DataScience / Machine Learning journey.
+**1. We're a company, just starting out on our DataScience / Machine Learning journey.**
-2. We don't have it all figured out yet.
+**2. We don't have it all figured out yet.**
-3. We're still filling the Data Warehouse / Data Lake with stuff.
+**3. We're still filling the Data Warehouse / Data Lake with stuff.**
-4. But in terms of infrastructure, we are using GCP Cloud and going "server less" where possible, Ex: BigQuery
+**4. But in terms of infrastructure, we are using GCP Cloud and going "server less" where possible, Ex: BigQuery**

 These two pics will continue to be displayed until awareness improves.
 I.e. until the end of the AI hype. :-)
 ![](https://github.com/ankumar/Architecture/blob/master/images/The%20AI%20Hierarchy%20of%20Needs.png)